stijn-geerits/Qwirkle/README.md

 ## Linux:
 * Install a python 3.X package (if it isn't already):
   + On Debian based systems:
   `sudo apt-get install python3`
   + On Fedora based systems:
   `sudo dnf install python3`
 * Install pygame:
 `python3 pip install pygame`
 * Either download this repository as a zip or clone it:
   + Install git (if it isn't already)
     - On Debian based systems:
     `sudo apt-get install git`
     - On Fedora based systems:
     `sudo dnf install git`
-  + Clone the repository
+  + Clone the repository:
   `git clone https://github.com/stijn-geerits/Qwirkle`
 * Run the game by double clicking or running in a terminal:
 `python3 qwirkle.py`
 or
 `./qwirkle.py`
 (If this does not work, run: `chmod +x qwirkle.py`)

 # Requirements